 Wenda Xu

-I am a forth year PhD student at UCSB NLP group , co-advised by Prof. William Wang and Prof. Lei Li.
+I am a final year PhD student at UCSB NLP group , co-advised by Prof. William Wang and Prof. Lei Li.
 I am currently a visiting scholar at CMU Language Technologies Institute (Email: wendaxu@ucsb.edu, wendaxu@andrew.cmu.edu).

 Research Interests